philzook58/philzook58.github.io/_posts/2024-07-01-egraph2024_talk_done.md

 ## Other notes / thoughts from conference

+- Max B is into serialization and hashing.
+The Ground completion egraph is easy to write down canononically, whereas the egg egraph it is not obvious (general graph hashing / isomorphism techniques?).
+Each rewrite rules is a tuple.
+Terms have an ordering to them.
+Write down the tuples in order.
+That is a canonical representation of the egraph that is hashable via the usual structural means.  <https://www.philipzucker.com/hashing-modulo/>
 - Refinement in egraphs.
 A possibly a very useful thing if it can be straightened out.
 ALive2, refining optimizations.
 Good question from Zach
 - Seems like someone in the UW crew as attacking the hyperreals.
 Fantastic!
 - I'm excited for possible future collaborations with Max B and CF in more serious compiler work.
 Good convos.